Michael Johnson (sprinter): After retirement

-Johnson guest-starred in the 2002 film, The Master of Disguise, as one of the disguises Fabbrizio (James Brolin) takes on to borrow the U.S. Constitution, as part of a scheme by Devlin Bowman (Brent Spiner) to steal the world's greatest treasures.
-Incidentally, one of the guards in that scene happens to be played by another actor named Michael Johnson.

 In 2007 Johnson opened Michael Johnson Performance, at McKinney, Texas, a training facility for youth athletes aged 9 to 18 and professional athletes in all sports.
 The company works with Olympic teams and football clubs and has operations around the world.
 Michael Johnson Performance currently works with Arsenal, assisting in the development of young players in their academy.

 In June 2008, Johnson voluntarily returned the 4 × 400 m relay gold medal he earned in the 2000 Olympics after Antonio Pettigrew, who ran the second leg, admitted he took performance-enhancing drugs between 1997 and 2001.
 Pettigrew made his admission while giving testimony in the trial of coach Trevor Graham for his role in the BALCO scandal.
 On August 2, 2008, the International Olympic Committee stripped the gold medal from the U.S. men's 4 × 400-meter relay team.
 Three of the four runners in the event final, including Pettigrew and twins Alvin and Calvin Harrison, and preliminary round runner Jerome Young, all have admitted or tested positive for performance-enhancing drugs.
 Only Johnson and Angelo Taylor, who also ran in preliminary rounds, were not implicated.
 Johnson had already returned his medal because, as he said, he felt the medal was not won fairly.